How to get to Faroe Islands from North America

 You will fly with Atlantic Airways from Iceland to Faroe Islands.
 The airline company has also made their departing times from Keflavík International Airport fit to the flights arriving from North America.
 This makes it easy and seamless to get onboard your connecting flight to Faroe Islands.

 Travellers coming from North America can take the ferry Norröna from Seyðisfjörður in Iceland.
 Norröna is the only ferry to Faroe Islands.
 It takes 15 hours to sail from Iceland to Faroe Islands with the ferry owned by Faroe Islanders.

-If you are a fan of unspoiled nature, the Faroe Islands?
-You can start planning your trip by checking out the largest section of things to do and see in the Faroe Islands here.
+Are you planning to head from North America to the Faroe Islands?
+You can start designing your trip by checking out the largest section of things to do and see in the Faroe Islands here.